 The shelters in Plaza de Séneca and Plaza de Dr Balmis are open to visitors on an excellent guided tour (book in advance, cost €5) which also includes the Centro de Interpretación on the corner of the square.

 The Plaza de Séneca used to be the city’s main bus station: the rather elegant old terminal building still dominates the square.
 The air raid shelter underneath was only re-discovered after the bus station shut for good in 2013.
-The shelter could house up to 1,000 people at a pinch, but that must have meant pretty much standing room only inside.
+The shelter could house up to 1,000 people at a pinch, but that must have meant standing room only inside.

 The visit is an eerie experience, especially when the lights flicker off and the unsettlingly realistic sound effects of an air raid are played over a speaker.